carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 #### Optional Groups

 In certain situations operations may have "optional" information, e.g. attributes or an empty set of variadic operands.
-In these situtations a section of the assembly format can be marked as `optional` based on the presence of this information.
+In these situations a section of the assembly format can be marked as `optional` based on the presence of this information.
 An optional group is defined by wrapping a set of elements within `()` followed by a `?` and has the following requirements: